MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     WHEN @email.EndsWith("@contoso.com") && @botScore > 700

 > [!NOTE]
->Post-bot-scoring clauses and the @botScore variable are available only for account creation and account login rules.
+>Post-bot-scoring clauses and the @botScore variable are available only for account protection rules.

 #### Post-risk-scoring clauses